 Most likely you currently know very few people in your wider circle of friends and acquaintances that have any gold or gold related investments.

-When the tables turn and gold is dominating discussions at social gatherings and regularly on the mainstream news we are likely getting near a top.
-But that’s a long way from there yet we’d say.
-In fact currently there is probably not much more interest in gold than there was 8 years ago.
+When the tables turn and gold is dominating discussions at social gatherings and regularly on the mainstream news we are likely getting near a top (think bitcoin back in 2021).
+But we’re a long way from there yet we’d say.
+In fact from our experience, the current level of interest in buying gold is actually down significantly on what it was in the past few years.
+There has actually been a marked increase in people selling their gold in 2024.
+Higher than in any year we can remember.
+This is the opposite to a bubble when everyone will be buying.

 Verdict: No Gold Bubble.
 So it’s not time to sell gold yet.